Get

 How Long Are Dachshunds Typically Pregnant?
 Gestation Period & Stages Explained

-If your doxie is in the early days of her pregnancy, you may have many questions.
-The first of these is obviously “When is the big day?”.
-If you know when your doxie was covered or when successful insemination took place, you can expect Dachshunds to be pregnant for 61 to 65 days.
+Dachshund puppies are incredibly cute and full of energy.
+Somehow, the smaller the breed of dog, the cuter their offspring.
+If your Dachshund is in the early days of her pregnancy, you probably have several questions.
+The first may be, “When is the big day?”
+If you know when successful insemination occurred, you can expect Dachshunds to be pregnant for 61 to 65 days.

 What’s the Best Age to Breed My Dachshund?

-Your little lady matures sexually at around eleven months of age, or earlier in some dogs.
-Although she can become pregnant at this age, she is still a pup herself and it’s advisable to wait until she is fully grown.
+Your little lady matures sexually at around eleven months of age or earlier in some dogs.
+Although she can become pregnant at this age, she is still a pup herself, and it’s advisable to wait until she is fully grown.
+Female Dachshunds typically experience about two heats (estrous cycles) per year.
+Each estrus lasts around 10–14 days.

 How Can I Tell If My Doxie is Pregnant?